Integer square root: Numerical examples

-$$2048 \rightarrow 1512 \rightarrow 1417 \rightarrow 1414 \rightarrow 1414.$$ In this case only 4 iteration steps are needed.
+$$2048 \rightarrow 1512 \rightarrow 1417 \rightarrow 1414 \rightarrow 1414.$$ In this case only four iteration steps are needed.
+This corresponds to the call isqrt(2000000, 2048).

 Digit-by-digit algorithm

 The traditional pen-and-paper algorithm for computing the square root $\sqrt{n}$ is based on working from higher digit places to lower, and as each new digit pick the largest that will still yield a square $\leq n$.
 If stopping after the one's place, the result computed will be the integer square root.

 Using bitwise operations

 If working in base 2, the choice of digit is simplified to that between 0 (the "small candidate") and 1 (the "large candidate"), and digit manipulations can be expressed in terms of binary shift operations.
 With * being multiplication, << being left shift, and >> being logical right shift, a recursive algorithm to find the integer square root of any natural number is: